January 14, 2015

 A CEO’s visible confidence in media interviews helps to establish him as a thought-leader and your company as a go-to source in your industry.
 Consequently, this can lead to more and bigger media outlets showing interest in your company, providing you with tons of free publicity.

-Approximately 84 percent of CEOs say media interviews are the most effective way to get the company’s message across.
+Approximately 84% of CEOs say media interviews are the most effective way to get the company’s message across.
 When consumers know who you are, it increases brand identity and encourages repeat business.

 According to an Impulse Research survey of 5,000 American CEOs: